sjmsjmdsg/2400Lab/README.md

 In this part, we will try to see how multiple indexes are different from single index.

-Now, drop all the indexes and create a multi-indexes on basics's attributes `genres` and `titletype`:
+Now, drop all the indexes and create a multiple indexes on basics's attributes `genres` and `titletype`:

     CREATE INDEX ON basics(genres, titletype);